Florida panther: Taxonomic status

+Distribution and habitat

+The Florida panther lives in pinelands, tropical hardwood hammocks and mixed freshwater swamp forests.
+Its range includes the Big Cypress National Preserve, Everglades National Park, Florida Panther National Wildlife Refuge, Picayune Strand State Forest, as well as rural communities in the counties of Collier, Hendry, Lee, Miami-Dade, and Monroe County.
+It is the only confirmed cougar population in the Eastern United States, and currently occupies 5% of its historic range.
+In the 1970s, an estimated 20 Florida panthers remained in the wild, but their numbers had increased to an estimated 230 by 2017.

+Behavior and ecology

 Diet

 The Florida panther is a large carnivore whose diet consists both of small animals, such as raccoons, armadillos, nutrias, hares, mice, and waterfowl, and larger prey such as storks, white-tailed deer, feral pigs, and small American alligators.
 The Florida panther is an opportunistic hunter, and has been known to prey on livestock and domesticated animals, including cattle, goats, horses, pigs, sheep, chickens, dogs, and cats.
 When hunting, panthers shift their hunting environment based on where the prey base is.
 Female panthers frequently shift both their home range and movement behavior due to their reproductive rates.

-According to a 2022 study from the University of Georgia, Florida panthers are now the No. 1 cause of death for white-tailed deer in Southwest Florida.
+According to a 2022 study from the University of Georgia, Florida panthers are now the main cause of death for white-tailed deer in Southwest Florida.
 Of 241 deer captured and fitted with GPS collars during the study, 96 were killed by Florida panthers.
-This symbolizes improved health in the endangered panther population.
+This shows improved health (and therefore ability to hunt) in the endangered panther population.